DoctorKhan/The-Social-Game-Book/src/10_part/010_opening_clue_grackles.md

 That grackle observation launched an investigation that took me to places I never expected.
 In Bali, I witnessed communities that had maintained their natural social rhythms despite centuries of outside pressure.
 In Hawaii, I found pockets where human coordination still flowed like those grackle formations.
 At festivals, I watched strangers create deeper bonds in days than most people form in years.

 Each discovery revealed the same thing: **human social intelligence works beautifully when it's not being systematically disrupted.**

-But it also revealed something darker: the disruption isn't accidental.
-It's engineered.

 ## The Unthinkable Conclusion